Reynolds v Times Newspapers Ltd: Lords judgement: the ten criteria

 This list is not exhaustive.
 The weight to be given to these and any other relevant factors will vary from case to case.
 Any disputes of primary fact will be a matter for the jury, if there is one.
 The decision on whether, having regard to the admitted or proved facts, the publication was subject to qualified privilege is a matter for the judge.
 This is the established practice and seems sound.
 A balancing operation is better carried out by a judge in a reasoned judgment than by a jury.
 Over time, a valuable corpus of case law will be built up.

 Qualified privilege, as defined and limited by this ruling, became known as the Reynolds defence after this case.

 Subsequent developments

 The ruling was affirmed in 2006 by the House of Lords in Jameel v Wall Street Journal Europe, where Lord Hoffmann, giving the lead judgment, stated that Lord Nicholls' criteria were not to be seen as obstacles or hurdles that any journalist had to overcome in order to avail him or herself of the privilege.

 Defamation Act 2013

 Section 4 of the Defamation Act 2013 created the defence of "publication on a matter of public interest".
 This replaced the common law Reynolds defence, abolished by subsection 4(6).
+However the ten criteria set out in Reynolds are still considered relevant in some circumstances when considering whether a publication was in the public interest.
+See Hay v Cresswell [2023] EWHC 882 (KB) for an illustration of this.